-- (a) a PID under the PID Act;

-- (b) a Protected Disclosure under the Corporations Act; or
+- (a) a PID under the PID Act; or - (b) a Protected Disclosure under the Corporations Act;

-- (c) an Alternative Disclosure.

 Eligible Whistleblower: means a person who can make a Protected Disclosure under the Corporations Act - see Section 5.1(a) of this Policy.

 Emergency Disclosure: has the same meaning as in s1317AAD(2) of the Corporations Act.